RfidResearchGroup/ChameleonUltra/docs/hardware.md

 ## What is the difference between the Lite and the Ultra/DevKit?

-The Chameleon Ultra as well as the Dev Kit contain a second chip called [MFRC522 ](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf) this chip allows the Chameleon to read and write.
-The Chameleon Lite does not contain this chip and therefore can not rea and write, only simulate.
+The Chameleon Ultra as well as the Devkit contain a second chip called [MFRC522 ](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf).
+This chip allows the Chameleon to read and write to HF 14a tags.
+The Chameleon Lite does not contain this chip and therefore cannot read and write HF tags, it can only simulate some.
 The Chameleon Lite also swaps the big LIPO (**LI**thium **PO**lymer) battery with a smaller buttoncell.
-The Devkit is a Chameleon Ultra on a bigger PCB and with a bigger battery.
+The Devkit is a Chameleon Ultra on a bigger PCB and with a bigger battery and some component differences such as a mechanical relay but which should not make any practical difference.

 #